 Subtlety Rogue: Midnight Expansion Preview

 Welcome to our Midnight expansion guide for Subtlety Rogue!
 Alpha testing is now underway, and the information on this page will be continuously updated with the most recent developments during the Midnight Alpha.
-As we are heading into the next step of the Wourldsoul Saga, we will try and break down the huge amount of new information to cover all the changes to Subtlety Rogue and explain and compare their impact to our gameplay, relative to how the spec currently plays on retail.
+As we are heading into the next step of the Worldsoul Saga, we will try to break down the huge amount of new information to cover all the changes to Subtlety Rogue and explain and compare their impact on our gameplay, relative to how the spec currently plays on live servers.
 There will also be some quick personal thoughts on these changes as well!

 This page will exist as an evolving work in progress, maintained throughout the testing cycle.
 This is not intended to be a full launch guide that goes into the nuances of playing Subtlety Rogue, and this page also does not aim to help you improve your rotational gameplay on the Alpha servers.
 It will instead serve as a resource for you to stay up to date with the most important changes, and the direction the spec is taking as we move closer to the Midnight expansion launch.